yasufumy/pytorch-partial-tagger/docs/source/quick_start.md

 ## Prepare datasets

-You would prepare your datasets.
-Each item of dataset must have a string and tags.
+We will prepare our datasets.
+Each item of the datasets must have a string and tags.
 A string represents `text` below.
-Tags represent a collection of tags, where each tag has a start, a length, and a label, which are defined as `tags` below.
+Tags represent the collection of a tag, where each tag has a start, a length, and a label, which are defined as `tags` below.
 A start represents a position in text where a tag starts.
 A length represents a distance in text between the beginning of a tag and the end of a tag.
 A label represents what you want to assign to a span of text defined by a start and a length.

 ```py